The Fundamentals Problem

 🤖 AI generation is harder when people never mastered the skills of asking questions and iterating.

-🧠 Attention-spans are getting shorter and harder to design for when people never learned the core theories of psychology.
+🧠 Low attention spans are harder to design for when people never learned the core theories of psychology.

-🗽 Culture competency today is harder to get when people never learned how to precisely identify culture.
+🗽 Cultural competency today is harder to achieve when people never learned how to precisely identify culture.

-📣 Leading teams that are often ever more diverse and remote is harder when people never mastered the model of empathetic listening.
+📣 Leading teams that are often more diverse and remote is harder when people never mastered empathetic listening.

 📜 Micro-storytelling is harder to do when people never learned, with precision, the fundamental elements of story structure.